muhark/muhark.github.io/about.md

 The infeasibility of this task leads to lax practices, from poor data storage/management techniques (Dropbox full of zipped CSVs anyone?) to idiosyncratic development environments.
 All of this hampers reproducibility and wastes time.

 This blog is my notes and tutorials on the tools available to computational social science researchers, _at all stages of development_.
-I aim to write on topics from web development to causal inference to machine learning to academic writing, all using only free/open-source software to will save you time and hopefully help standardize reproducible research.
+I aim to write on topics from web development to causal inference to machine learning to academic writing, using only free/open-source software.
+The end goal: to save you time and help standardize reproducible research.